energyclubcetb/New-design/README.md

+#

-#Energy-Club Website
+# Energy-Club Website

-This is the website of Energy-Club.
+This repository contains the code fot Energy Club.

-##How to Contribute?
+## How to Contribute?

 Follow the steps below to contribute to the repository.